johnmarios/advanced-programming-techniques-lab/labs/lab01/README.md

 - GitHub account
 - Python 3.9+ on the Raspberry Pi
 - Internet access
+- Open the hotspot from a laptop and connect on th raspberry pi

 ## 1. Boot, network, and identity
 On the Raspberry Pi :